47degrees/github4s/docs/src/main/tut/issue.md

 You can edit an existing issue using `editIssue`, it takes as arguments:

-- the repository coordinates (owner and name of the repository)
+- the repository coordinates (owner and name of the repository).
-- the issue number
+- the issue number.
-- the updated state of the issue (open or closed)
+- the updated state of the issue (open or closed).
-- the edited content of the issue (title and body)
+- the edited content of the issue (title and body).
-- other optional parameters: milestone id, labels and assignees which are only taken into account if you have push access to the repository
+- other optional parameters: milestone id, labels and assignees which are only taken into account if you have push access to the repository.

 To edit an issue: